Laravel-Backpack/docs/4.1/crud-operation-revisions.md

 use Backpack\CRUD\app\Http\Controllers\CrudController;

-class CategoryCrudController extends CrudController
+class ArticleCrudController extends CrudController
 {
-    use \Backpack\CRUD\app\Http\Controllers\Operations\RevisionsOperation;
+    use \Backpack\ReviseOperation\ReviseOperation;
 ```

-For complex usage, head on over to [VentureCraft/revisionable](https://github.com/VentureCraft/revisionable) to see the full documentation and extra configuration options.
+For complex usage, head over to [VentureCraft/revisionable](https://github.com/VentureCraft/revisionable) to see the full documentation and configuration options.